qchen23/cavity_maskrcnn/README.md

 ### Step 3 - Use the model to predict masks

 We have `QC_bubble/bubble_detection` to perform object detection on a set of images.
-It has the following arguemnts.
+It has the following arguments.

-`--output_dir` - A string specifying the name of directory to store the statistical information of each image `--model` - A string specifying the name of the model `--data_set` - A string specifying the name of the dataset directory `--starting` - An integer specifying at which image to be processed `--num_images` - An integer specifying the number of images to be processed starting at `starting`.
+- `--output_dir` - A string specifying the name of the directory to store the statistical information of each image
+- `--model` - A string specifying the name of the model
+- `--data_set` - A string specifying the name of the dataset directory
+- `--starting` - An integer specifying at which image to be processed
+- `--num_images` - An integer specifying the number of images to be processed starting at `starting`.

-`--rescale_list` - A list specifying how we rescale the images.
+- `--rescale_list` - A list specifying how we rescale the images.
 By default it's `[512, 1024, 1536, 2048, 2560, 3072]`.

-Addtionally, we provide the trained model `model.h5` and three testing images in `images_example`.
+Additionally, we provide a trained model `model.h5` and three testing images in `images_example.`

 ```
 UNIX> python QC_bubble/bubble_detection.py